Reinforced sequential Monte Carlo for amortised sampling

 \paragraph{Baselines.} In the gradient-free setting, we consider SMC with random-walk Metropolis (SMC-RWM), and two diffusion sampling methods, DDS~\citep{vargas2023denoising} and log-variance~\citep[LV;][similar to on-policy TB]{richter2020vargrad,richter2024improved}.
 In the gradient-based setting, we include more advanced baselines that rely on the target gradients: SMC with Hamiltonian Monte Carlo (SMC-HMC) and its adaptive variant (SMC-HMC-ESS); CMCD~\citep{vargas2024transport} with KL or log-variance losses (CMCD-KL, CMCD-LV); and SCLD~\citep{chen2025sequential}.
 Note that DDS and PIS \citep{zhang2021path} optimise reverse KL directly.

 \paragraph{Evaluation metrics.} We use the ELBO, EUBO, maximum mean discrepancy (MMD), and Sinkhorn distance~\citep{cuturi2013sinkhorn} as evaluation metrics.
-Since comparing ELBO and EUBO across different generative processes is challenging~\citep{blessing2024beyond}, we consider them only for the gradient-free setting, where all the algorithms share the same diffusion process.
-The sample-based metrics are computed using the amortised sampler, \emph{without} using SMC.
+Since comparing ELBO and EUBO across different generative processes is challenging~\citep{blessing2024beyond}, we consider them only in the gradient-free setting, where all algorithms share the same diffusion process.
+The sample-based metrics are computed using the amortised sampler, \emph{without} SMC.
 See \Cref{app:metrics} for more details on the metrics.